Staying at the New York Athletic Club (NYAC)

 Jump at the NYAC

-Thank you Carol for showing me your corner of the world, I in return was happy to show you a view of Central Park you had not seen before.
+Thank you, Carol, for showing me your corner of the world.
+I was happy to show you a view of Central Park you had not seen before.

 TRAVERS ISLAND

-I really enjoyed my day trip to Travers Island, the summer home of the NYAC.
-They offer a bus direct to Travers Island, which is a lovely sports facility.
-The club facilities here include a saltwater swimming pool, yacht club, rowing house, and tennis courts, situated on 33 acres of landscaped grounds.
+I enjoyed my day trip to Travers Island, the summer home of the NYAC.
+They offer a bus direct to Travers Island, a lovely sports facility.
+The club facilities include a saltwater swimming pool, yacht club, rowing house, and tennis courts on 33 acres of landscaped grounds.
 I was here for the Labor Day BBQ which was well attended, I can see where New Yorkers go when they want to escape the city!
-Such a beautiful place!
+It’s such a beautiful place!

 VALUE FOR MONEY 9/10

-A night here including coffee & yogurt for breakfast at the Grab & Go cafe was just over $230 USD (2023) with an upgraded room (thanks so much!) a fabulous price for this part of New York.
+A night here, including coffee & yoghurt for breakfast at the Grab & Go cafe, was just over $230 USD (2023) with an upgraded room (thanks so much!), a fabulous price for this part of New York.

-However, do note this does not take into account the cost of Club membership which involves joining fees and monthly fees.
+However, note that this does not take into account the cost of Club membership, which involves joining fees and monthly fees.

 OVERALL N/A

-I decided not to rate this stay overall as I had not been able to see the Club fully operational due to the Labor Day holiday weekend.
+I decided not to rate this stay overall as I had not seen the Club fully operational due to the Labor Day holiday weekend.
 But suffice to say I can’t wait to head back here and see the club when things are in full swing!

 New York Athletic Club